Explore a scene

 - Click Save.

 The scene is saved.
-You can access it through your Content page, which you can access by clicking the Home menu in the upper left corner of the scene.
+You can access it through your Content page, which you can access by clicking the Home menu in the upper corner of the scene.

 You've begun your scene, added layers to it, and organized the layers into groups, but you still have a few more tasks to complete before your scene is finished.
 Next, you'll capture slides to emphasize important aspects of the scene.